ShriB11/Kanban-Board/Readme.txt

 INSTRUCTIONS:

 1. Clone the repository
-2. Perform Yarn add or npm install in the cli inside the local directory of the repo.
+2. Perform yarn or npm install in the cli inside the local directory of the repo.
 3. Then type yarn start to run gthe application on localhost:3000